jamiesage123/Project-HoneyPot-for-MyBB/README.md

 If you have entered a valid access key and threat level, this plugin will automatically prevent any users who hit your threat level threshold from registering on your forums.

-You can see all of this plugins activities in the Project HoneyPot logs, which are located under "Tools & Maintenance", in the "Logs" sub-menu.
+You can see all of this plugins activities on the Project HoneyPot logs, which are located under "Tools & Maintenance", in the "Logs" sub-menu.

 ## Credits